mantidproject/documents/Design/CrashReporting/DesignDocument.md

 * Q This appears from preliminary testing to be feasible but needs to be checked on other possible configurastions as well.

 ### Crash Reporting
-Once a crash has been detected it needs to be reported.
-There are several requirements and design constraints which this reporting system needs to meet.

-The most important of these is **R.1.4** which requires that the crash reports are written out to a database.
-This can be achieved in a similar way to the method currently used to report on usage in UsageService.cpp.
-They can be stored in the same database as the existing usage reports but go to a different url to allow some flexibility in how the crash reports are handled.
-The suggested url is "http://reports.mantidproject.org/api/crash".
-The api on the mantidproject website will need to be modified to accommodate this but this should be feasible.
-Information to send includes:
-* Encrypted user ID
-* Encrypted Host ID
+The crash reporting will be implimented in the kernel in a similar way to the existing Usage service.
+This should allow it to be launchable from outside mantiplot.
+ConfigService may need to be modified to allow a skinny version to be launched here that does not launch all the algorithms.

+This service can be exposed to the launcher either through an mantidpython or an executable.

+The main things that this service needs to do are:
+* Launch the user interface, via either the python wrapper or mantidplot.
-* Time of crash
+* Gather information on the crash
-* Type of crash
+* Send crash report to web service
-* Version of Mantid

-With the users permission the reporter should also if possible access the local Mantid logs to send along with the crash report **R.1.5**.
-If the crash was of the uncaught exception type it should also attempt to access additional information from within mantid **R.1.6**.
-Information which would be useful includes:
-* How long mantid has been running.
-* Execution history
-* Message dialog Cache

-#### Information to gather and send
+#### Information to gather

 ##### Minimal information
 This is what will be gathered and sent if the mantiplot instance is not accesible and the user has opted to send no additional information.